Discrete Copula Diffusion: Introduction

 We formally show that the univariate marginals from the diffusion model and the dependencies captured by the copula model can be combined in a principled way, leading to a better approximation of the true denoising distribution under mild assumptions.
 Further, finding this combined distribution reduces to solving a convex optimization problem that can be efficiently approximated in practice.

-By instantiating the copula model as an autoregressive deep generative model such as GPT \citep{radford2019language}, we propose a practical algorithm that combines any pretrained discrete diffusion model with an autoregressive model to form a hybrid model called \textbf{D}iscrete \textbf{C}opula \textbf{D}iffusion (DCD).
+By instantiating the copula model as an autoregressive deep generative model such as GPT \citep{radford2019language}, we propose an algorithm that combines any pretrained discrete diffusion model with an autoregressive model to form a hybrid model called \textbf{D}iscrete \textbf{C}opula \textbf{D}iffusion (DCD).
 This model is capable of producing high-quality (un)conditional samples with only a few denoising steps.
 Empirical results on text and antibody generation show that DCD significantly outperforms both of its base models.
 Moreover, DCD achieves comparable or better performance using 8 to 32 times fewer denoising steps compared to the base discrete diffusion model.
-In addition to proposing a discrete diffusion model capable of few-step generation, we emphasize the importance of modeling inter-variable dependencies in discrete diffusion models, and encourage future work to consider this when designing new models.
+In addition to proposing a discrete diffusion model capable of few-step generation, we emphasize the importance of modeling inter-variable dependencies in discrete diffusion models.